giftyemefatechhub/sustainableproject/README.md

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

+# How to test the Game

+First, you need to install pytest.
+You can do this using pip, the Python package manager: pip install pytest

+Run the pytest command in the same directory: pytest

+You can also use various command-line options to customize the test run, such as -v to display verbose output or --cov to generate code coverage reports.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.